Term project: the ERA5vis package#

 Project: make the package better#

-Now you should be ready to contribute to this great package!
-Add at least N+1 simple functionalities to it, where N is your group size.
+Now you should be ready to contribute to the package!
+As a group, add at least N+1 simple functionalities to it, where N is your group size.
 This functionality can be anything you want, as long as it makes you write some code.

-You could add a new command line tool to plot vertical profiles instead of timeseries from a single grid cell.
+You could add a new command-line tool to plot vertical cross sections.

-You could add a new command line tool to plot horizontal or vertical cross sections.
+You could add a command-line tool to plot time series or vertical profiles.

-You could add the possibility to plot derived parameters that are calculated from the parameters in the WRF output.
+You could add the possibility to interpolate to model levels that are not in the data file.

 Come up with your own ideas that interest you!